balayher/RoleListGenerator/README.md

 ## How to Use

 When starting the program, you will be asked if you want to load your role counts from a .json file.
 The role counts are the number of roles to be selected from each role category.
 If yes, you will be prompted to enter the name of the .json file to use.
 The structure of this .json file will be detailed below.
 If you don't want to load from a file (or if there's an error loading from the file), you will be asked for the desired number of roles for each category.
 This value *must* be an integer, otherwise it will default to 0.
 Floating numbers will *not* work.
+You will also have the option to save your role counts to counts.json for future use (note that this will overwrite your current counts.json file).
 The categories include:

 - Town Investigative
 - Town Protective